 Based on the objective behind an industrial dispute, we can distinguish it into the following four broad categories:

-- Interest Disputes: Interest here refers to gains; therefore the conflicts concerning the economic or non-economic interests of the employees, such as increasing the remuneration, working conditions, job security and other benefits are called interest disputes.
+The interest here refers to gains.
+Therefore, the conflicts concerning the economic or non-economic interests of the employees, such as increasing the remuneration, working conditions, job security and other benefits are called interest disputes.

-- Grievance Disputes or Rights Disputes: The conflicts concerning the employee’s rights and legal issues with the management are termed as grievance disputes.
-It includes promotions, work duration, leaves allowed, overtime, fringe benefits, safety and security.
+The conflicts concerning the employee’s rights and legal issues with the management are termed as grievance disputes.
+It includes promotions, work duration, leaves allowed, over time, fringe benefits, safety and security.